OP 67.01: Campus Mail Services

 (1) General

 (a) Campus mail is internal mail that passes between individuals, organizations, or activities for official activities of Texas Tech University or activities recognized or governed by Texas Tech University.
-The federal Privacy Express Statutes (PES) allow colleges and universities to pass letters between departments and activities without payment of postage as long as those letters pertain to the business of the institution itself and are carried by that institution's own staff.
+The federal Private Express Statutes allow colleges and universities to pass letters between departments and activities without payment of postage as long as those letters pertain to the business of the institution itself and are carried out by that institutions own staff.

 (b) As specified by law, campus mail may not be used by university vendors or by commercial firms or outside activities for solicitation.

-(d) Use of campus mail for strictly personal purposes such as private solicitation, passing money between individuals, chain letters, etc., constitutes an unauthorized use of campus mail and is prohibited.
+(c) Use of campus mail strictly for personal purposes such as private solicitation, passing money between individuals, chain letters, etc., constitutes an unauthorized use of campus mail and is prohibited.

 (3) Confidential Mail: A responsible department official may designate a piece of campus mail as confidential if the content is regarded as sensitive.
 The envelope should be clearly marked with the word “Confidential” and the flap sealed.
 It is also recommended that the sender initial across the seal and tape be applied.
 Each department head is responsible for establishing internal policies for the use and opening of confidential mail as deemed appropriate.